-Planning a road trip to the Balkan countries?
-Here is the ultimate photo guide to fuel your sense of adventure and to help you plan the perfect vacation.
+Planning a Balkan road trip?
+Here is my 2 week Balkan itinerary to fuel your sense of adventure and help you plan the perfect Balkan trip.

 A few summers ago we did an unforgettable 2-week road trip through the Balkans.
-We left our home in Belgium to drive all the way to Montenegro and back again.
-We crossed no less than 6 countries and chose to discover 3 of them.
+We left our home in Belgium to drive all the way to Montenegro and back.
+We crossed no less than 6 countries and chose to discover 3 of them a bit more.

-Jan and I like to visit places that we have not explored yet.
-The choice for Slovenia, Bosnia and Herzegovina and Montenegro was quickly made.
-3 countries that intrigued us, that we both haven’t visited yet and within an achievable distance to explore in 2 weeks time starting from Belgium.
+Jan and I like to visit places that we haven’t explored yet.
+So the choice to explore Slovenia, Bosnia and Herzegovina and Montenegro was quickly made.
+Tree countries that intrigued us, that we both haven’t visited yet and within an achievable distance to explore in 2 weeks time starting from Belgium.